BanafshehKarimian/osFINAL/README.md

 Join:

-  ExecHandler reads input of join function (pid) from register 4 ? at the end writes the child status in register 2.
+  JoinHandler reads input of join function (pid) from register 4 . if that childs status is CHILD_LIVE or PARENT_WAITING  keep its parent sleep until the child finish and change its status. at the end writes the child status in register 2.
 Exec: